jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend.md

 ### Spotlight Diagnostic Server

-The Spotlight Diagnostic Server is at the core of the Spotlight Enterprise architecture.
+The [Spotlight Diagnostic Server][enterprise_backend_ds] is at the core of the Spotlight Enterprise architecture.
 All Spotlight data passes through the Spotlight Diagnostic Server.
 The Spotlight Diagnostic Server is a Windows service.
 It runs under Windows credentials.

 ### Playback Database

-Recent history is stored in the Playback Database.
+Recent history is stored in the [Playback Database][enterprise_backend_playback].
 The Playback Database is deployed on SQL Server.
 There is one Playback Database per Spotlight Diagnostic Server.

 ### Spotlight Statistics Repository

-Long term history for reporting and trending is stored in the Spotlight Statistics Repository.
+Long term history for reporting and trending is stored in the [Spotlight Statistics Repository][enterprise_backend_ssr].
 The Spotlight Statistics Repository is deployed on SQL Server.
 Deployment of the Spotlight Statistics Repository is optional per Spotlight Diagnostic Server.

 ### Spotlight Cloud

-Upload health performance data to the Spotlight Cloud.
+Upload health performance data to the [Spotlight Cloud][enterprise_backend_cloud].
 Deployment of the Spotlight Cloud to collect and store data is optional per Spotlight Diagnostic Server.

 ## Deployment over the Windows network